A Guide to Estate Planning for Parents

 12. Can I avoid Probate?

 Yes!
 But first, what is probate?
 Probate refers to the process whereby certain of decedent’s debts may be settled and legal title to the decedent’s property held in the decedent’s name solely and not otherwise distributed via beneficiary designation, or operation of law is transferred to heirs and beneficiaries.
 If a decedent had a will, and the decedent had property subject to probate, the probate process begins when the executor, who is nominated by the decedent in the last will and testament, presents the will for probate to the Register of Wills in the County where the decedent lived, or owned property.
 (For example, if s/he lived in Columbia, Maryland, the will must be presented to Office of the Register of Wills in Howard County.)
-If there is no will, an interested person (surviving spouse, child, parent, etc.) must petition the court to appoint him or her as personal representative of the decedent’s estate.
-Once appointed by the court, the personal representative becomes the legal representative of the estate.
+If there is no will, an interested person (surviving spouse, child, parent, etc.) must petition the Register of Wills to appoint him or her as personal representative of the decedent’s intestate estate.
+Once appointed by the Register of Wills, the personal representative becomes the legal representative of the estate.
 Now, how can I avoid probate?

 They are several mechanisms that can be employed to avoid probate.
 First, title to property can be held jointly by husband and wife, thereby, vesting title to said property (real and personal property) to the surviving spouse upon the death of the other spouse.
 Second, beneficiary designations can be used to designate which spouse title to property goes to upon the death of the other spouse.
 Finally, property can be held in a trust, revocable or irrevocable, thereby vesting title to said property in the name of the trustee and successor trustee of a trust.